-Personal fitness trackers and similar technology, which does not use cellular connectivity, are permitted but discouraged along with other valuable items as they can be lost or stolen.
+Personal fitness trackers and similar technology, which does not use cellular connectivity, are permitted for staff (but not children) but discouraged along with other valuable items as they can be lost or stolen.

 Smartwatches and similar devices, which have their own means of cellular connectivity or internet access, are to be treated with the above guidelines (see Mobile and Personal Devices).